simonmorgenthaler/Lisk-fundsDistributor/README_config.txt

     Sender:
         # Add here a host where you want to send the api commands to.
 I recommend to use your own node.
         # I strongly recommend to use only nodes that are pretected with SSL (https://....)
-        # because your secret passphrase needs to be submitted to this node to be able to vote.
+        # because your secret passphrase needs to be submitted to this node to be able to execute transactions.
         # Make sure to not put a '/' at the end of it
         # Example:
         # Host: "https://login.lisk.io"